syncfusion-content/wpf-docs/wpf/SfImageEditor/Shapes.md

 ### Stroke width

-You can select the desired from the listed-out sizes to update the stroke width of the selected shape.
+You can select the desired stroke width from the listed-out sizes to update the stroke width of the selected shape.

 ![Stroke width](Images/Shapes.jpg)

 ### Delete

-To delete the added shape, select the shape and click delete icon from the keyboard.
+To delete the added shape, select the shape, and then click the delete icon from the keyboard.

-## Programmatic approach
+## Adding shapes programmatically

-Shapes can be added into the image using the AddShape method.
-This method takes the following 2 parameters.
+Shapes can be added into an image using the AddShape method.
+This method takes the following two parameters:

-*	ShapeType - You can choose the required shapes types.
-Available shape types are Rectangle, Circle, Arrow.
+* ShapeType - You can choose the required shape type.
+The available shape types are rectangle, circle, and arrow.
-*	PenSettings – Used for customizing the added shapes.
+* PenSettings – Customizes the added shapes.

 % tabs %}